Cghlewis/data-mgmt-ed-research-book/_book/05-roles.md

 3. Estimate costs

-In your funding application you are required to submit a budget for expenses such as data collection and data management.
-While things like supplies, tools, and licenses account for some of your budget, personnel will most likely be your largest expense.
-In planning for roles and responsibilities, it can be helpful to start assigning costs associated with overall roles (based on the experience/skillset of the person filling the role) or even broken down by associated responsibilities (based on things like time to complete each task).
+If you are working on roles and responsibilities after your grant has been funded, then your grant budget has already submitted.
+However, it can still be helpful to start assigning costs associated with overall roles (based on the experience/skillset of the person filling the role) or even broken down by associated responsibilities (based on things like percent effort or time to complete each task).
+If discrepancies between the original budget and updated costs are found, often funders will allow PIs to amend budgets.

 4. Contingency plans